apmiller108/beatbrain/PROJECT.md

 ## TODOs for Feature: Playlist (Phase 3: filter enhancements)
 ### Fix bugs
-- [ ] Window scrolls all the way up after removing a track
+- [ ] Window scrolls all the way up after removing a track.
+Is is necessary to reload the playlist here?
+- [ ] Is it necessary to reload the playlist when adding tracks?
+Can we do optimistic update to the view.
+Can the playlist stats be updated asynchronously?
 - [ ] Window scrolls all the way up after clicking the mp3 link
 ### Implement fields for user to filter tracks eligible for playlist creation and adding tracks to playlist
 - [x] Filter by crates
 - [ ] Filter by Groups
 - [ ] Filter by Artists
+- [ ] Filter by Albums
 - [x] Filter by musical key
 - [ ] Filter by Year range
 - [ ] Filter by date added range